looterz/ACF-Sounds/README.md

 [![Video Demonstration](https://img.youtube.com/vi/6g1oUhZQWTA/0.jpg)](https://youtu.be/6g1oUhZQWTA)

 # Features
-* Hundreds of new, high quality sounds to choose from for ACF weapons and engines.
+* Hundreds of new, high quality sounds to choose from for ACF weapons.
 * Sound engine that plays sounds at 4 different ranges, in 3D positioning towards the sound origin.
 * Sonic cracks and passing shells can be heard if one whizzes by your location.
 * Late reports based on distance from firing weapons.